 Interested in seeing the real-life side of James Bond?

 A journey through the museum takes you through the history of spying, common techniques, and real accounts of actual spy operations from the past.
-You’ll learn all about the unfortunate times that spies were caught, as well as the successful missions that just may have saved the world.
+You’ll learn all about the unfortunate times that spies were caught, spy games at the height of the Cold War as well as the successful missions that just may have saved the world.

 Besides the historical accounts, there are also interactive activities to put you in the shoes of a spy.
 In the Undercover Mission, you will be tasked with remembering your cover identity, cracking codes, and uncovering hidden dead drops.
 See if you have what it takes!